aekanshd/password-keeper/README.md

 # Password Keeper
 A simple and secure Password Management System made completely in Python.

+## Download and Run
+Now, you just only have to download the project and run the main file directly. python3 main.py

 ## Installation
 ### Installing the files
 Run the file **"installation/install.py"** to install the program files.
 ### Running the program
 Look for a folder **"Password Keeper"** in the same directory as the install.py and run the file **"main.py"** inside it.

 ## Required Modules
 This Python Project uses the following dependencies: